AndreasLF/HowLowCanYouGo/jobscripts/README.md

-# Submitting jobs to the cluster
+# Running experiments on HPC cluster
 We are using the HPC cluster at the Techincal University of Denmark to run our experiments.
 More info can be found [here](https://www.hpc.dtu.dk/).

 ## Accessing the cluster